Contains the active ingredient Clindamycin hydrochloride

 worse, tell your doctor.

-this even if it occurs several weeks after you have stopped taking Clindamycin.
+Do this even if it occurs several weeks after you have stopped taking clindamycin.

 Diarrhoea may mean that you have a serious condition affecting your bowel.
 You may